prospect-man/Go-Blockchain/README.md

 # Go-Blockchain
-Learn How to Build Blockchain From Scratch Using Go Language this files are  my first steps to build a blockchain using go language
+Go-Blockchain is my first steps to learn how to build Blockchain from scratch using Go Language.
+And in the same time learn Go lanuguage.